 Water Use Plans help us find a balance between competing uses of water that are environmentally, socially and economically acceptable to all British Columbians.

 The Upper Columbia River population of white sturgeon — North America's oldest and largest freshwater fish — has been listed as endangered.
 Biologists are still doing research to understand why white sturgeon are in decline but we know that human activities — such as pollution, dam construction and fishing — are likely factors.

 The Upper Columbia White Sturgeon Recovery Initiative is a collaborative venture involving BC Hydro and other concerned groups, including government, aboriginal, industrial and environmental organizations, stewardship groups and citizens.
 These interests are working together to research and monitor the white sturgeon.

+We're committed to learning about how our operations affect white sturgeon, as well as reducing impacts where they occur.
 It will take many years to restore a naturally sustaining sturgeon population.
 However, regulations have been established which make commercial and recreational fishing illegal.

 The Initiative is working to develop a long-term recovery plan that will incorporate conservation, hatchery work, water management options — which will be evaluated under the B.C.
 Water Use Planning process — and habitat restoration techniques.

 The Hill Creek Hatchery in Nakusp has been modified to accommodate breeding and rearing of juvenile sturgeon for research and release into the Columbia River.
 Healthy juvenile white sturgeon will be tracked to assess what factors can help them survive in the wild.